kurtshuler/imac-5k-monitor-conversion/README.md

 Since I didn't want power delivery from the monitor, I solved the problem by using a USB-C to DisplayPort cable.
 No more flickering!

 ## Adding the DZ-LP0818 50W Constant Current board
 The purpose of this board is to provide additional and constant current to the panel backlight.
 As panel backlights age they become less bright, and this board is meant to address this issue.
-Since I had already purchased the board, not knowing whether I would have a bright (or working) panel, I decided to install it, too.
+Since I had already purchased the board for my 2015 panel, not knowing whether I would have a bright (or working) panel, I decided to install it, too.

 Here is a photo of the DZ-LP0818 connected between the R1811 and the panel's backlight cable.
 <IMAGE>